tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_status_codes.md

 </table>
 {% endif %}

-## Status codes aren't readily visible

-Status codes are pretty subtle, but when a developer is working with an API, these codes may be the only "interface" the developer has.
-If you can control the messages the developer sees, it can be a huge win.
-All too often, status codes are uninformative, poorly written, and communicate little or no helpful information to the user to overcome the error.

 ## Status/error codes can assist in troubleshooting

 Status and error codes can be particularly helpful when it comes to troubleshooting.
 Therefore, you can think of these error codes as complementary to a section on troubleshooting.